 Students may find it necessary to interrupt progress toward their degree; leave Chapman, and decide to return at a later date.

-If a student leaves the university in good academic standing or on academic probation and is absent no more than four consecutive regular semesters (excluding interterm and summer sessions) the student will not need to re-apply but may re-enroll for classes at Chapman, and retain the right to elect either:
+UNDERGRADUATE students who left Chapman University in good academic standing or on academic probation and were absent no more than 4 consecutive semesters (excluding interterm and summer sessions), may enroll for classes at Chapman University during the registration period for their return.

-Veterans receiving honorable discharge, and who left the university to perform military service will be re-admitted with the same academic status when the students last attended Chapman.
+VETERANS receiving honorable discharge, and who left the university to perform military service - interrupting their enrollment, may enroll for classes at Chapman University with the same academic status when the students last attended Chapman.
 The length of absence from Chapman University cannot exceed five years.